ilikeprograms/Cluckles/docs/_includes/readme.md

 ### Export Css

 The export.css object can be provided to configure the options for Downloading the Compiled Theme in Css format.
-See `ThemeEditor#setupPostProcessor`
+See `ClucklesEditor#setupPostProcessor`
 The DOM node to append the export as css link, the id and the text of the link can be customised.

 | Field  | Type     | Default             | Desc                                         |